nickmiller173/classic_cars/README.md

 An independent machine learning platform built entirely on Cars & Bids auction data.
 The platform combines a predictive pricing engine with deep market analysis across ~31,000 auctions and ~$883M in recorded sales, offering buyers, sellers, and enthusiasts an objective lens on what cars are actually worth.

-The app is live at Streamlit Community Cloud and consists of four tools: a real-time price predictor backed by a serverless AWS Lambda API, a market trends dashboard, an NLP insights explorer, and a model transparency page showing how the predictor works under the hood.
+The app is live at Streamlit Community Cloud and consists of five pages: a real-time price predictor backed by a serverless AWS Lambda API, a market trends dashboard, an NLP text insights explorer, a model transparency page showing how the predictor works under the hood, and a model glossary documenting every variable used in the model.

 ---